Personalization features

 User

 format.
-See Sending Data for more information. - Sign the JWT with the secret key, using the ES256 algorithm.
+See the User data format section above for more information. - Sign the JWT with the secret key, using the ES256 algorithm.

 - Create a redirect URL back to your docs, including the JWT as the hash.